snowman-repos/book/project_managers/README.md

 #### Identify Attendees

 Who you willl need on your project depends entirely on the requirements.
 Certainly if you have a client liaison you'll want them there to represent the project owner's requirements and expand on those if necessary, also to gather any questions they may need to take back to the client.
 You'll also want people in senior roles involved - team leaders and managers, so that they can get a good overview of the project's scope and how it might impact them.
 Obviously you'll need every single person who may be working on the project.
+It's a good idea to try and invole as many people as possible; it's better to have someone there that you might not need that miss someone important who may need to be involved further down the line.

 Ensure that you maintain a contact list containing everyone's names and contact details that you can share out; everyone needs to get to know eachother and understand how responsibilities are going to be shared out.